Leave this site

 Here, you can find out how to reclaim a vehicle that has been seized under Section 165A of the Road Traffic Act 1988.
 This means an officer had reasonable grounds to believe that the driver was uninsured or was not driving in accordance with their driving licence.

-If your vehicle has been seized for any of these reasons the driver should have received a seizure notice.
+If your vehicle has been seized the driver should have received a seizure notice.

 If your vehicle has been impounded for another reason, go to our impounded vehicles page.